blockbridge/blockbridge-kb/guide/proxmox/index.md

 Detach A Volume
 -----------------

 The detach operation updates the configuration of a VM to remove references to a storage device.
 If the VM is running, the device will disappear from the guest.
-Detach is a non-destructive operation and does not release storage.
+Detach is a non-destructive operation.
+It does not overwrite or release storage.

 {% include note.html content="The Proxmox interfaces use inconsistent terminology for this operation across management interfaces.
 The `detach` in the GUI is synonymous with `unlink` in `pvesh` and `qm`." %}